 The Title IX Coordinator oversees the SMRR Program and its related duties.
 Additionally, the Title IX Coordinator is responsible for providing or supporting the provision of appropriate education and training; maintaining ongoing communication with any Deputy Title IX Coordinators and relevant University committees; ensuring that applicable policies, resources, and other information are up-to-date and properly disseminated.

-The Title IX Coordinator has designated several Title IX Deputies to assist the work of the Coordinator described above.
+The Title IX Coordinator has designated several Title IX Deputies to assist with the work of the Coordinator described above.
 These staff are trained on this policy, relevant procedures, reporting requirements, and can provide information and answer questions within their campus community.

 CAGSAM provides overarching leadership on campus efforts to prevent and respond to sexual assault and sexual violence).
 The group advises senior campus leaders and ensures the coordination of campus prevention, policies, response, assessment, and accountability measures.
 CAGSAM includes representatives from across campus – including staff from UWPD, Student Affairs, Housing, and Athletics, as well as faculty members and students.

 UHS provides comprehensive services aimed at preventing violence before it happens and helping address the needs of student victims of sexual harassment , sexual assault, dating violence, domestic violence, stalking, or sexual exploitation after it happens.
 UHS provides medical care, mental health counseling, victim advocacy, and campus-wide prevention and education.
 UHS is responsible for providing and ensuring compliance with all required student trainings as well as a range of education and prevention efforts.
 UHS provides consultation and technical assistance throughout campus on violence prevention and education.

 DoSO, an office in the Division of Student Affairs, is a primary resource for connecting students who are navigating personal, academic, or health issues, to supportive campus and community resources.
 DOSO offers drop-in hours and is available to support students affected by sexual harassment and sexual violence by referring students to resources, helping them request supportive measures, and supporting them throughout relevant disciplinary or criminal processes (if applicable).